-Moody's Investors Service ("MIS") wishes to thank the European Supervisory Authorities (the "ESAs") for the opportunity to provide comments on the Joint Consultation Paper on PRIIPs1 Key Information Documents and Draft Regulatory Technical Standards (the "Joint Consultation Paper").
-MIS supports initiatives to improve the information available to investors and market participants.
-We believe that the market is best served when there are more, not fewer, available tools and resources for measuring and assessing credit risk.
-We are concerned, however, that the Joint Consultation Paper proposes that credit ratings form the basis of the credit risk assessment disclosed to retail investors in PRIIPs Key Information Documents (the "KID").
+Moody's Investors Service ("MIS") wishes to thank the European Securities and Markets Authority ("ESMA") for the opportunity to provide comments on the Draft Technical Advice on the Format and Content of the Prospectus (the "Consultation Paper").
+MIS supports initiatives to improve the information available to investors and market participants, such as the Prospectus Regulation1 recently adopted by the European Union (the "Prospectus Regulation").
+The Consultation Paper sets out proposals intended to simplify prospectus documents while taking into account the different information requirements of investors.
+While we believe that the market is best served when there are more, not fewer, available tools and resources for measuring and assessing credit risk, we are concerned that the Consultation Paper proposes that credit ratings be published in prospectus documents intended for retail investors.
 This approach is concerning because: (1) it may inadvertently misconstrue credit ratings as investment advice; (2) it positions credit ratings for use by the retail sector; and (3) it is inconsistent with the broader public policy agenda for reducing regulatory use and reliance on credit ratings.
 Below, we discuss each point in turn.